Tamino982/CoinFlips/README.md

 # CoinFlips
 We flipped coins and analyzed the flips.
+It was so much fun!